cornerstonejs/dicomParser/README.md

 _Designed to work well in a browser_

-There are some good javascript DICOM parsing libraries available for the server side via node.js but they won't automatically work in a browser.
+There are some good javascript DICOM parsing libraries available for the server development on node.js but they won't automatically work in a browser.
 I needed a library that let me easily parse WADO responses and I figured others would prefer a simple library to do this with no dependencies.

 _Follows modern javascript best practices_

-This of course means different things to different people but I have found great benefit from making sure my javascript passes jslint/jshint and leveraging the module pattern.
-I also have a great affinity to AMD modules but I understand that not everyone wants to use them.
+This of course means different things to different people but I have found great benefit from making sure my javascript passes [jshint](http://www.jshint.com/) and leveraging the [module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html).
+I also have a great affinity to [AMD modules](http://requirejs.org/docs/whyamd.html) but I understand that not everyone wants to use them.
 So for this library I am shooting for simply making sure the code uses the module pattern and passes jshint.

 _Has documentation and examples on how to use it_